 So, while it’s technically a myth that automatics are non-repairable, in practicality it may seem to be the case.
 It’s all a matter of finding the right technician.

-The friction thing is a little more complicated.
-Inside a manual transmission there are a series of metal gears that are coated in a thin layer of lubricant.
+The friction factor is a little more complicated.
+Inside a manual transmission, there are a series of metal gears that are coated in a thin layer of lubricant.
 The interface between the transmission and the engine is a dry clutch, which feels little to no resistance when it is disengaged.

 Conversely, an automatic transmission uses a series of wet clutches that are constantly bathed in transmission fluid, which acts as both lubricant and hydraulic fluid.
 This means that even when a clutch is not applied, it still faces some resistance from friction.
 It’s not much, but the cumulative effect when compared to a manual transmission is noticeable.
 That being said, automatics will often change gear at the most efficient time (unless in some kind of alternate driving mode is in effect, such as “sport” mode), so they can still be more efficient than a manual if the driver of the manual isn’t very good at hitting the optimal shift time.

-This one was true but has almost been completely nullified by advanced technologies and improved control methods.
+Reality: Historically, this used to be true.
+However, it has been almost completely nullified by advanced technologies and improved control methods.

 Quite early on, however, transmission manufacturers began to get to grips with this problem.
 From a simple “snow” button that tells the transmission to set off in second gear, right through to the latest all-singing-all-dancing driving comfort systems that actually detect road conditions themselves and adjust without the driver having to so much as press a button.

 Generally speaking, though, if your car is relatively modern, you should be fine in most driving conditions.